gradualgames/ggvm/README.md

 Usage: Write a nonzero value to turn on the sprite 0 hit status bar.
 Write a value of 0 to turn off the sprite 0 hit status bar.

-Behavior: For games using horizontal mirroring (at the moment), the nametable above sprite 0's Y coordinate will be rendered at scroll position 0, 0.
+Behavior: The nametable above sprite 0's Y coordinate will be rendered at scroll position 0, 0, from the first nametable.
 Below sprite 0's Y coordinate, the scroll will be rendered at the current scroll position in ppu register $2005.
+This feature has not yet been tested with a status bar and vertical scrolling.
+Also, the split must be on an 8 pixel grid boundary.

 NOTE: To use this feature, it is highly recommended to remove actual usage of Sprite 0 Hit from your game's ROM prior to using it with